somilia/pymivot/README.md

   - if the component is an INSTANCE, both dmtypes and roles are checked and the validation loop is run on its components

 The validator only checks the model elements that are mapped.
 It does not care about missing attributes or any other missing class components.
-MIVOT does has no requirement on the model elements taht must be mapped.
+MIVOT does not have requirements on the model elements that must be mapped.

 (&ast;) It is to be noted that those snippets can be used to build annotations.
 If you feed the validator with an empty INSTANCE with the searched dmtype:
 ```